CaelumF/FigmaToCompose/README.md

 Now you can open the plugin window in Figma, select a node, and click "Genarate" to get the Jetpack Compose code to display it!
 # Development

 The backend server accepts Figma's json on a post to `/` on port 9020.
+Port configurable from application.conf

 ## Figma plugin development
 ###### For Linux